Looking it up, it does not look like there has been a new baseball media thread posted for '18.

 idk how kickass this is but it reenforces my belief that dipoto is galaxybrain.jpg come to life:

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 22 March 2019 21:05 (four weeks ago) Permalink
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Friday, 22 March 2019 21:05 (two months ago) Permalink

 only partially baseball, but good: https://deadspin.com/the-7-laws-of-vaportecture-stadium-arts-fever-dream-1833445857